trailblazer/trailblazer.github.io/guides/getting-started.md

 title: Getting Started
 ---

+Setting up Trailblazer in projects is usually not more than installing a few gems.

+This guide will walk you through the configuration of all major frameworks such as Rails, Sinatra, Hanami and Roda.

 ## Installation

 As Trailblazer is highly modular, you have to make sure you include the correct gems in your `Gemfile`.